florentpoujol/Daneel/readme.md

 Daneel allows you to easly localize any strings in your game.

-Set the languages your game speaks in in `Daneel.config.languages` and change the current language's name (`Daneel.config.currentLanguage`) if you don't want it to be "english".
+Set the languages your game speaks in in `Daneel.config.languages` and update the default and current language's name (`Daneel.config.languages.default` and `Daneel.config.languages.current`).

 Each of the localized strings (the lines) are identified by a key, unique accross all languages.
 Ideally, the keys should not contains dot and the first-level keys should not be any of the languages name.
 The key/line pairs for each languages are stored in a table which is the value of a global variable with the same name as the language :